Skip to content

 Greece VFS Global in most markets €90 15 calendar days standard

-Hungary VFS Global in most markets €90 15 calendar days
+Hungary VFS Global in most markets €90 15 calendar days standard

 Italy VFS Global in most markets; some consulates accept direct appointments €90 15 calendar days standard